isaksky/FsSqlDom/README.md

 Usage of discriminated unions allows to lean on exhaustivity check to make sure a new parser version or some other shape of statements your code hasn't handled explicitly will remain consistent/safe, this can't be unforced with open class hierarchy of the base parser library.

+## Why not use the library?

+Depending the use case, and if you aren't concerned by exhaustive handling of all nodes of the AST, using the underlying parser library with F# object expressions results in simpler code.

 # Installation

 Install from nuget: